ssidharth001/JSONexercise/README.md

-example1 contains a simple JSON object.
+example1.json contains a JSON object of a login form.

-example2 contains a JSON object which contain nested object.
+example3.json contains a JSON object which contains the mark report of a student.

-example2 contains a JSON object which contains an array.
+example2.json contains a JSON object which contain the name of a book, its author and other books written by the author.

+dynamic.json contains JSON objects of dynamic contents of a shopping website.